Batch Label Inference and Replacement Attacks in Black-Boxed Vertical Federated Learning: Experiments

+\textbf{Batch-level Label Inference Attack}\\The results of batch label inference defense of several strategies are shown in Figure \ref{fig:LI_defense_label_recovery}.
 The left column of Figure \ref{fig:LI_defense_label_recovery} shows the results of defense under multi-class classification task (10, 5, 20 classes for MNIST, NUSWIDE and CIFAR separately), while the right column shows the results of binary classification task.
 In each figure, the upper left indicates high attack performance and low main task accuracy, so a better defense should be towards the lower right.
 Compared to other approaches, we see that our CoAE defense consistently achieves better trade-off performance, with high main task accuracy and low attack task accuracy for multi-class classification task, and relative the same main task accuracy and low attack accuracy for binary classification task.
 The above proves that CoAE is superior in defending batch label inference attack.
 Also, for this task, GS has a better performance than DP-based methods.
 And a change in the power constraint hyperparameter for MARVELL do not lead to a significant variation in the result.